 At the time of Salk's arrival in Pittsburgh, the medical school's transition to major research institution was far from complete.
 Salk soon realized that it fell upon him to be an impetus for change.
 He later recalled the shock of learning that most of his colleagues "were parttime instructors who earned their living in private practice and had neither the time nor inclination for basic research."17 He would have to build his laboratory from the ground up-literally.
-Starting with two rooms and a technician in the basement of Municipal Hospital, he waged what one colleague recalled as "a kind of guerilla war" for space and funding.18

-He continued his investigations into influenza virus but increasingly turned to poliomyelitis virus, at least in part because he knew this research would attract funding.19 When NFIP approached him in late 1947 about doing the tedious technical work of typing poliovirus, Salk readily agreed to do what senior researchers had shunned.
+Starting with two rooms and a technician in the basement of Municipal Hospital, he waged what one colleague recalled as "a kind of guerilla war" for space and funding.18 funding.19 When NFIP approached him in late 1947 about doing the tedious technical work of typing poliovirus, Salk readily agreed to do what senior researchers had shunned.
 In return, he received large research grants, beginning in 1948, to help him build his laboratory.20 By 1949, his laboratory and offices had expanded to two floors in Municipal Hospital, he had been promoted to full professor, and he was hiring his own research faculty.
 One of the scientists whom he brought into his laboratory was Julius S. Youngner (AAI '50) from the University of Michigan, who, as a senior assistant research scientist at the National Cancer Institute, had specialized in cell culture techniques.
 Youngner would remain an active member of the Pitt faculty for the next 50 years.